SoftwareBrothers/adminjs-dev/docs-src/tutorials/passing-resources.md

 The entire idea od AdminBro is to manage resources of all kinds.
 It doesn't matter if you use MongoDB with [mongoose](http://mongoosejs.com) or PostgreSQL with [Sequelize](http://sequelizejs.com).
-AdminBro should give you the ability to manage records in those resources.
+AdminBro should give you the ability to manage records in all these resources.

 ## Adapters

-AdminBro uses different database adapters in order to handle different kind of resources.
+AdminBro uses Database Adapters in order to handle different kind of resources.

 ### How to use an adapter